Dollar treads water as political impasse slows rally

 “I think the eurozone recovery will be a lot faster than the U.S. recovery and that growth differential will continue to drive EUR/USD higher,” Marshall Gittler, head of investment research at BDSwiss, said in a note.

-The Aussie dollar edged ahead 0.3% after the central bank held policy steady, as expected.
+The Aussie dollar AUD=D3 edged ahead 0.3% after the central bank held policy steady, as expected.

 Australia’s central bank predicted that the economic recovery would be uneven.
 The country’s second biggest state Victoria is under lockdown to fight a resurgence of the virus.